robinmonjo/coincoin/README.md

 So what about building a cryptocurrency proof-of-concept in Elixir ?

 As I'm sure about **1**, I still have some doubts about **2** eventough technologies behind cryptocurrencies are exciting.

+> Also "coin-coin" in french is the sound of a duck (hence Scrooge McDuck)

 ## What's in this repo ?